nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 ===========

 System mask controls which GNSSs are enabled.
-The system mask is set using the :c:func:`nrf_modem_gnss_system_mask_set` function by providing a bitmap of the selected systems.
+The system mask is set using the :c:func:`nrf_modem_gnss_signal_mask_set` function by providing a bitmap of the selected systems.

 By default, all supported GNSSs are enabled.